AP govt presents Rs 2.29 lakh crore budget for FY 2021-22 | Business

-Amaravati, May 20 (PTI): The Andhra Pradesh government on Thursday presented its annual budget for the financial year 2021-22 with an estimated expenditure of Rs 2.29 lakh crore and an estimated revenue of Rs 1.77 lakh crore, that leaves a revenue deficit of Rs 5,000 crore and fiscal deficit of Rs 37,029 crore.
+The Andhra Pradesh government on Thursday presented its annual budget for the financial year 2021-22 with an estimated expenditure of Rs 2.29 lakh crore and an estimated revenue of Rs 1.77 lakh crore.

 The state's public debt will mount to Rs 3,87,125 crore in 2021-22 from Rs 3,55,874 crore the previous year as the government targeted to borrow Rs 50,525 crore afresh.

-The state will spend a staggering Rs 23,205.88 crore this year towards debt servicing alone.
+It will spend Rs 23,205.88 crore this year towards debt servicing alone.

-The government has earmarked a whopping Rs 48,083.92 crore for 22 freebie schemes this year.

-Three of these schemes that would cost Rs 16,899 crore would be implemented through the State Development Corporation.

 The gender budget has further been divided into two components, one of which has an outlay of Rs 23,463 crore to fully cover schemes targeted for women and girls.